anneglenning/QBS181/README.txt

-•	Use US Census API to grab population and job identifiers for Maricopa County, AZ. o	Filter US census data by Maricopa County’s GEOID o	Filter the US census to GEOID 04013 and clean up, compare census data with health data o	Create boxplots to compare Maricopa county to the medians of other metrics for ppt
+•	Use US Census API to grab population and job identifiers for Maricopa County, AZ. o	Filter US census data by Maricopa County’s GEOID o	Filter the US census to GEOID 04013 and clean up, compare census data with health data o	Use a custom function and library to create boxplots to compare Maricopa county to the medians of other metrics for ppt
 •	Find the life expectancy outliers for counties > the median using dplyr

 ### Annie_Anaylsis.Rmd - published by Annie Glenning